-Themeasures 21.5 inches and sports a 1,920 x 1,080 resolution at a 75Hz refresh rate.
+The LG 22MK430H-B measures 21.5 inches and sports a 1,920 x 1,080 resolution at a 75Hz refresh rate.
 It also has a 1,000:1 native contrast ratio and a 250-nit maximum brightness.
-It’s not exactly attractive and lacks the super-thin bezels seen on this list’s other models, but you can easily mount it to a wall.
+It doesn’t have the streamlined design that makes many of the models on this list more appealing, but it can be mounted to the wall to look sleek in your office.
 It includes one HDMI port, one VGA port, and a 3.5mm headphone jack.

-Philips comes in strong with this 22-inch monitor with FreeSync technology and a solid, durable design with minimal bezels for a pleasant appearance.
+This 22-inch monitor from Philips uses FreeSync technology to smoothly stream graphics.
+The monitor has a sturdy base to stand on and has minimal bezels for an immersive user experience.
 The IPS panel with HD resolution and 5ms response time don’t hold many surprises, and the 75Hz refresh rate is expected, but we do appreciate the extra blue light filter mode to keep eyes healthy and set for longer sessions.

-HDMI, DVI-D, and VGA are also all supported, and HDMI audio out is also supported, although the monitor does not come with built-in speakers.
-Altogether, the, a strong pick if you want that dependable Philips design that will last years into the future, although it’s too bad that this version doesn’t come with USB-C, which is available on some of the larger display sizes for this model.
+There are no built-in speakers on this monitor, but it has ports for HDMI, DVI-D, VGA, and HDMI audio out connections so you can link up your own sound system.
+Altogether, the Philips 226E9QDSB, a strong pick if you want that dependable Philips design that will last years into the future, although it’s too bad that this version doesn’t come with USB-C, which is available on some of the larger display sizes for this model.